Cosmographia (Bernardus Silvestris): Megacosmus

-1 (verse): Natura (Nature) complains to her mother Noys (Divine Providence; Greek νοῦς) that Hyle (Primordial Matter; Greek ὕλη), although held in check by Silva (the Latin equivalent of hyle), is chaotic and unformed and asks that Noys impose order and form on the confused matter.
+1 (verse): Natura (Nature) complains to her mother Noys (Divine Providence; Greek νοῦς) that Hyle (Primordial Matter; Greek ὕλη), although held in check by Silva (the Latin equivalent of ὕλη), is chaotic and unformed and asks that Noys impose order and form on the confused matter.

 2 (prose): Noys reveals her status as the daughter of God and asserts that the time is right for Natura's plea to be granted.
 She then separates out the four elements of fire, earth, water, and air from primordial matter.
 Seeing that the results are good, she begets the World Soul, or Endelechia (Greek ἐντελέχεια), as a bride for Mundus (World).
 Their marriage is the source of life in the universe.

 3 (verse): This long poem in elegiac couplets presents the results of the ordering of the universe.
 Ether, the stars and sky, the earth, and the sea have become distinguished, and the nine orders of angels attend on the God who exists outside the universe.
 There follows a catalogue of the stars and constellations, along with the planets and their natures.
 Then the earth and its creatures are described, with catalogues of mountains, beasts, rivers, plants (which are treated in particular detail), fish, and birds.

 4 (prose): The relationships between the powers operating in the universe are analyzed.
 All things under the heavens form part of a cosmic cycle, controlled by Natura, which will never cease, since its maker and cause are eternal.
 Hyle is the basis, whom the rational plan of God and Noys has ordered in an everlasting system, although subject to time: "For as Noys is forever pregnant of the divine will, she in turn informs Endelechia with the images she conceives of the eternal patterns, Endelechia impresses them upon Nature, and Nature imparts to Imarmene [Destiny; Greek εἰμαρμένη] what the well-being of the universe demands."